-All invoices and proof of payment for eligible work identified in the Grant Program Agreement.
+- All invoices and proof of payment for eligible work identified in the Grant Program Agreement.
 All contractor invoices must be paid in full.
-Purchase orders will not be accepted as proof of payment.
-State of Alaska contractor license numbers and Kenai Peninsula Borough Sales Tax Certificates for all subcontractors A cost summary for the work The most recent Kenai Peninsula Borough Tax Compliance certification showing the property is current on property and sale taxes
+Purchase orders will not be accepted as proof of payment. - ☐ A cost summary for the work - ☐ The most recent Kenai Peninsula Borough Tax Compliance certification showing the property is current on property and sale taxes completion of the approved project or portion thereof.

 Documentation must be submitted in a timely manner.
 If documentation is not submitted within 30 days after completion of the project, the project file will be closed and grant funding reallocated.
-It may up to six weeks to issue a reimbursement check for the completion of the approved project or portion thereof.
+It may take up to six (6) weeks to issue a reimbursement check for the